TIB-Digital-Preservation/CSV-Ingest_generisch/README.md

 ## Prerequisites
 The files are available in an folderstructure:
 * one folder per IE
-* a subfolder named after the representations
+* one subfolder named after the representations
-* in the subfolder the respective files
+* the respective files in the subfolder
 * a dc.xml with the descriptive metadata in the IE folder
 * a collection.xml, if the IE is assigned to one or more collections
 * an ieMD.xml if further metadata should be included on IE level (e.g. from a harvest or CMS record IDs)
-* a checksums.md5 (or other file extension) if checksums are present, alternatively one file per file with [filename].[file extension].[checksum format].
+* a checksums.md5 (or other file extension) if checksums are present, alternatively one file with [filename].[file extension].[checksum format] per file.

-* Source metadata are located in the folder SOURCE_MD
+* Source metadata is located in the folder SOURCE_MD
 ```
 folder
 |